-Fraser, Colorado, sits at 8,574 feet in Colorado's Rocky Mountains and is home to 910 residents (according to the 2000 census).
+Fraser, Colorado, sits at 8,574 feet in Colorado's Rocky Mountains and 910 people live here, according to the 2000 census.
 Located near the popular ski area of Winter Park, Fraser enjoys one of the coldest winters in the contiguous United States.
-The annual mean temperature for the year is only 32.5 degrees F (.3 degrees C), and in June the average low dips to 29 degrees F (minus 1.7 degrees C).
+The annual mean temperature for the year is only 32.5 degrees Fahrenheit (.3 degrees Celsius), and in June the average low dips to 29 degrees Fahrenheit (minus 1.7 degrees Celsius).

 Fraser and International Falls have been engaged in a dispute over the trademarked title "Icebox of the Nation."
 While International Falls has a colder winter, the year-round average in Fraser is lower.
 The two towns came to an agreement in 1986, when International Falls paid Fraser $2,000 to relinquish its official claim.
 But 10 years later, International Falls failed to renew its federal trademark on the term.
 This kicked off a legal tussle that ended with a ruling by the U.S. Patent and Trademark Office in favor of International Falls.